-No further suppressions are applied to published data.
-As RTS data is only published at this aggregated level, none of the commodity code based suppressions used in OTS are applied to RTS data.
+No further suppressions get applied to published data.
+RTS data is only published at this aggregated level.
+This means none of the commodity code-based suppressions used in OTS get applied to RTS data.

 Currency of Invoicing

 No further suppressions are applied to published data.
-As COI data is only published at this aggregated level, none of the commodity code based suppressions used in OTS are applied to COI data.
+COI data is only published at this aggregated level.
+This means none of the commodity code based suppressions used in OTS get applied to COI data.